luigibonati/deep-learning-slow-modes/plumed-libtorch-interface/README.md

 ## PLUMED - Pytorch interface

+**[2022/03/27] The PyTorch Interface is now included in the PLUMED2 official repository (development version).
+Please follow the instructions of the [PYTORCH MODULE](https://www.plumed.org/doc-master/user-doc/html/_p_y_t_o_r_c_h.html) to configure PLUMED with LibTorch.
+The following instructions are only kept for compatibility.**

 In order to use the Deep-TICA CVs to enhance the sampling, we need to load the NN models inside PLUMED.

 This folder contains a Plumed-libtorch interface, as developed for the [Deep-LDA](https://github.com/luigibonati/data-driven-CVs) NN CVs.